 Cameron Dueck is a writer and adventurer.
-His new book, Menno Moto – A Journey Across the Americas in Search of My Mennonite Identity will be released by Biblioasis on March 24, 2020.
+His latest book, Menno Moto – A Journey Across the Americas in Search of My Mennonite Identity was released by Biblioasis in Spring, 2020.
 Menno Moto explores Mennonite culture across the Americas, researched during an 8-month, 45,000km, 19-country motorcycle journey across two continents.

 Praise for Menno Moto